andris155/FreshRSS-modern-Origine-theme/README.md

 # FreshRSS-modern-Origine-theme
 I created a CSS code for the FreshRSS to modernize the default Origine theme.
 The dark and light themes are supported.
-It is compatible with the latest stable FreshRSS release.
+It is compatible with the 1.28.1 FreshRSS release.
 Some theme colors were inspired by the Alternative Dark FreshRSS theme.

 Usage:
 - Enable the default FreshRSS User CSS extension in the Extensions menu.